 Throughout the history of cinema, some of the greatest stars have accomplished incredible feats in their field.
 Let’s Take Five is a podcast to highlight them and take five of their films to show their range and accomplishments.
 Every Friday, Austin Lugar and Eric Martindale will review one of those films to receive a better understanding about what makes them so great.

-Our current topic is Orson Welles and his Five are…
+Our current topic is Harrison Ford and his Five are…